joseph-amirth/competitive-programming/README.md

-# CP
+# competitive programming
-just a bunch of templates for cp :)
+just a bunch of templates for contests :)